 Do you know the anatomy of a kayak?
+Ever wondered what all the parts of a kayak are called and what they’re for?
 For anyone new to kayaking, the technical jargon can be a lot to take on.
-Even experienced paddlers may not know their bow from their stern or a scupper from a coaming.
+Even experienced kayakers may not know their bow from their stern or a scupper from a coaming.

 But why is it important to know the different parts of a kayak anyway?
-Like all outdoor equipment, from hiking backpacks to canoes, not all kayaks are made the same.
-Some are best for riding rapids, while others are designed to cover long distances or move quickly.
+Like all outdoor equipment, not all kayaks are made the same.
+Some are best for riding river rapids, while others are designed to cover long distances over the sea or on lakes, or move quickly along rivers.
 Knowing the basic parts of a kayak and the parts of a kayak paddle will help you choose the best kayak for you.

 In this article, we’re going to break down and explain the basic parts of a kayak.

 - Basic Parts of a kayak explained

 - Parts of a kayak paddle explained

 A kayak is a non-motorised vessel that’s propelled with a two-bladed paddle.
 Kayaks are paddled from a seated position, usually by one or two people.

 If you’re getting kayaks confused with canoes, then read our guide to canoes and kayaks which explains the similarities and differences of the two types of boats and the pros and cons of each.

 Kayaks are one of the most diverse types of boats in the world of water sports because there are so many variations.
 Some kayaks are over twenty-feet long and narrow with a raised and pointed bow.
 On the opposite end of the scale, some kayaks are less than eight feet long, are wide, have a low-profile and a rounded bow.

 The most obvious difference is between sit-inside kayaks (in which your legs are covered) and sit-on-top kayaks.
 The best thing about kayaking is that you can use a kayak on almost any water, depending on which type of kayak you choose.